-Earn your bachelor's degree in microbiology at the University of Wisconsin-Eau Claire.
-Our leading-edge facilities, outstanding faculty and internship opportunities will help you feel prepared and empowered to take on anything in the microbiology field.
+Through projects and collaborative research, you'll develop and enhance your accuracy, precision and observation skills.
+Unique internship opportunities will also provide you with practical experience and help you feel prepared and empowered to take on anything in the microbiology field.

 - Biology Club